MathysCogne/42_Cub3D/README.md

     dx=cos⁡(90°)=0
     dy=sin⁡(90°)=1

 This means the ray moves vertically upwards on the 2D grid.

-Proportionality Calculations
+Proportionality Calculations:

 To find the movement needed to reach the next X or Y intersection, use the cross-multiplication rule:
 Case 1: Moving x_len on the X-axis, how much do we move in Y?